LartTyler/SalesforceClient/specs/01-Mapping.md

 ## ID Field Type
 ID fields are the primary key for the object, and are always constrained to a string of 15 characters.

+## Phone Field Type
+Phone fields store phone numbers (duh).
+The value passed to a phone field may be any string, and is not required to pass any kind of validation, but the following transformation will occur when sending the value to Salesforce.

+1. All characters that are not digits or the letter "x" will be stripped
+2. The number will be reformatted so that the resulting string follows the defined phone format; by default, this is:
+	1. The 10 characters before the "x" character (or end of string) are formatted `(###) ###-####`
+	2. Any characters more than 10 characters away from the "x" (or end of string) are considered the region code, and are prepended like so `## (###) ###-####`
+	3. If the string contained an "x", any digits following it are considered the extension, and are appended like so `(###) ###-#### x####`

+The region code and extension are always optional for phone fields.

+When receiving phone fields from Salesforce, the opposite operation is performed.
+Any character that is not a digit or the letter "x" is removed before being written to the entity.
+In this way, all phone numbers are normalized before being consumed by the implementing application.

 ## Reference Field Type
 A cross-reference to another remote object.
 Reference fields follow similar conventions to [ID fields](#id-field-type).

+## String Field Type
+A string field is simply a series of characters that have a maximum length placed upon them.
+All string field defintions **MUST** have a `length` definition as well.

 # Local Mapping
 The Local Mapping module of the Mapping suite is the abstraction layer that allows you to define how your objects in